Blendify/blender-manual/blender_docs/manual/editors/3dview/object/editing/transform/control/proportional_edit.rst

 In *Object Mode* the tool works on entire objects rather than individual mesh components.

 In the image below, the right cylinder is scaled along the Z axis.
-When the *Proportional Editing* is enabled, the adjacent cylinders is also within the tool's radius of influence.
+When the *Proportional Editing* is enabled, the adjacent cylinders are also within the tool's radius of influence.

 .. figure:: /images/editors_3dview_object_editing_transform_control_proportional-edit_object-mode.png